-Children and families are stable and thriving within their communities: CFSA has long held this vision as a cornerstone of practice.
+As a cornerstone of practice, CFSA has long held the vision of children and families as being stable and thriving within their communities.
 To effectuate these values, all CFSA administrations dovetail their individual practice areas within the Agency's Four Pillar Strategic Framework (see Vision Statement following).
 Established in 2012, the framework serves as the foundation for the development and implementation of the 2020-2024 Child and Family Services Plan (CFSP).
 Also essential for CFSP's development is the engagement and participation of CFSA's stakeholders, each of whom is invested in the success of this long-term strategic plan.